Feeding Solid Foods To A Baby With Reflux: 5 Tips

 Remember the 4 Day Rule?
 Essentially, the 4 Day Rule advises you to wait 4 days between introducing new foods to your baby.
 This allows you to figure out which (if any) foods your baby might be allergic to.

 This rule works for babies with reflux, too.
 After you’ve offered your baby a new food, wait a few days to see if it triggers any reflux symptoms.
-This’ll make it much easier for you to uncover your baby’s “trigger foods” and keep those out of her diet as much as possible.
+This will make it much easier for you to uncover your baby’s “trigger foods” and keep those out of her diet as much as possible.

 Offer frequent, small meals (but not too close to bedtime!)